JoeLiuCS/Challenge_Question_SQLite/README.md

 Second, it will ask you an other absolute path for where you want to save the result files.

 For Example:

 ---Please type absolute path from source files---

-For Example: /User/Source File/myFile.csv
-/Users/shuoqiaoliu/git/Challenge_Question_SQLite/my_challenges/src/main/resources/Entry Level Coding Challenge Page 2.csv
+/MyPath/resources/Entry Level Coding Challenge Page 2.csv

 ---Please type absolute path for saving files---

-For Example: /User/Download/
-/Users/shuoqiaoliu/git/Challenge_Question_SQLite/my_challenges/src/main/resources/
-Reading CSV File...
+/MyPath/resources/

 3. Approach, Design chioces, Assumptions